 Wildlife and Human Activity

 This ecoregion is suitable for black bear, lynx, red fox, moose, caribou, and waterfowl.
-There is also some hunting, trapping, and salmon fishing.
+Land use activities include hunting, trapping, and salmon fishing.